fluid-project/infusion-docs/src/documents/APIChangesFrom2_0To3_0.md

 #### Panel Changes ####

-"Links and Buttons" adjuster and enactors collapsed to a single preference, "Enhance Links"
+The "Links and Buttons" adjusters and enactors are collapsed to a single preference called "Enhance Links".

 ##### Message Bundle Keys #####